GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - It could possibly open and export current three.js JSON format, with limitations of r111
     - Some animations and/or skeletons might be off or missing
 - GLTF / FBX / DAE viewers will also include animations to exported JSON format
+- PDB Viewer is using `lil-gui` as a passive `Atoms Legend` display:
+  - It will provide additional per atom info on mouse hover in desktop viewer
+  - Rely on this to reference atoms in the molecule by using their color:
+    - Enabling atoms `labels` instead will slow down the rendering when a molecule has a large number of atoms
-- 3DS viewer is using MeshPhysicalMaterial instead of MeshPhongMaterial
+- 3DS Viewer is using MeshPhysicalMaterial instead of MeshPhongMaterial
-- Multiple viewers will also try mapping any valid `BGND` image as equirectangular when `Eq` is enabled:
+- Multiple desktop viewers will also try mapping any valid `BGND` image as equirectangular when `Eq` is enabled:
   - Maybe download the following three.js examples and load either of them locally via the `BGND` file input:
     - [land_ocean_ice_cloud_2048.jpg](https://github.com/mrdoob/three.js/blob/dev/examples/textures/land_ocean_ice_cloud_2048.jpg)
     - [2294472375_24a3b8ef46_o.jpg](https://github.com/mrdoob/three.js/blob/dev/examples/textures/2294472375_24a3b8ef46_o.jpg)